-15 Valentine's Day Bouquets That Are Good Enough To Eat
+Valentine's Day Bouquets That Are Good Enough To Eat

-Valentine's Day and its annual gifting conundrum are here: to buy flowers or to buy treats for your sweet?
-But this year, we won't have a last-minute doubt in our minds what the right purchase should be.
-Because this year, we're buying both in the form of one — a gift known as, the edible bouquet.
+Valentine's Day and its annual gifting conundrum of flowers vs. treats are back.
+But this year, we won't have a last-minute doubt in our minds what the right present should be.
+Because this year, we're gifting both in the form of one: the edible bouquet.

-A true double-edged sword of V-Day presents, edible bouquets come in a wide variety of shapes, sizes, and materials.
-Some are sweet and flower-shaped, while others are salty and savory novelty creations.
-Scroll on to become a February 14 MVP with any one of the tasty arrangements ahead.
-From bacon blooms to dipped donut pops, long-stemmed beef jerky, Reese's bundles, and much more, these 15 Valentine's Day bouquets are all good enough to eat.
+The double-edged sword of V-Day presents, edible bouquets are just what they sound like — take an artful floral arrangement and insert food in the place of blooms.
+Some are sweet and flower-shaped, while others are savory novel creations.
+Imagine everything from bacon blooms to a dozen dipped-donut pops, long-stemmed beef jerky, and Reese's bunches.

+Ahead, these literally good-enough-to-eat bouquets and more that will earn you MVV (Most Valuable Valentine) status on February 14.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.